-If you decide to forgo a Masters, graduates of non-relevant degrees can still achieve an entry-level role by studying for the Institute of Risk Management's (IRM) International Certificate in Risk Management - an introductory, distance-learning qualification perfect for candidates at the beginning of their risk career.
-No previous experience or qualifications are necessary and the certificate usually takes six to nine months to complete.
+If you decide to forgo a Masters, graduates of non-relevant degrees can still achieve an entry-level role by studying for the Institute of Risk Management's (IRM) International Certificate in Enterprise Risk Management - an introductory, distance-learning qualification perfect for candidates at the beginning of their risk career.
+No previous experience or qualifications are necessary, and the certificate usually takes five to ten months to complete.

-Graduates of a relevant degree can study for the International Diploma in Enterprise Risk Management - a postgraduate level qualification for risk professionals.
-Undertaken via distance learning, the diploma takes three years to complete.
-The first two modules lead to the International Certificate, which you must complete before moving on to modules three to six.
+Graduates of a relevant degree can study for the International Diploma in Enterprise Risk Management - a postgraduate-level qualification for risk professionals.

 Learn more about the role of a risk manager.